clchan000/Multiple-QR-codes-Detection-Segmentation-and-Decoding/README.md

-# Multiple QR codes Detection, Segmenation and Decoding
+# Multiple QR codes Detection, Segmenation, and Decoding

 * A real-time multiple QR codes decorder based on C++, openCV, and openMP